sasmaq/files_watermark/doc/tasks.md

-- [ ] **Import fidelity is proven on one page of one generated fixture.** Before trusting it, drive the real skeleton PDFs (`Nextcloud Manual.pdf` 1.5, `Reasons to use Nextcloud.pdf` 1.6) and a scanned/CJK/transparency document through the new renderer and compare rendered output against the FPDI result, page by page
+- [ ] **Import fidelity is proven on one page of one generated fixture.** Before trusting it, drive the real skeleton PDFs (`Nextcloud Manual.pdf` 1.5, `Reasons to use Nextcloud.pdf` 1.6) and a scanned/CJK/transparency document through the new renderer and compare rendered output against the pre-migration result, page by page — which now means checking against a known-good file kept for the purpose, since FPDI is no longer in the tree to compare with
 - [ ] **The tile geometry is the crown jewel and the thing most at risk.** It was rebuilt once already after a bug that made watermarks illegible in production-shaped documents.
   Its tests are the regression net; a port that "passes except for the geometry tests" has failed
-- [ ] **`ext-bcmath` is a new hard platform requirement** on every host that runs this app, including ones already running it
+- [x] **`ext-bcmath` is a new hard platform requirement** on every host that runs this app, including ones already running it.
+Accepted and wired; `appinfo/info.xml` declares it so an upgrade onto a host without it refuses to enable rather than failing at render time

 ---